DanB91/dcpu/dcpu-unit/README.md

 be defined for as many components as you need them.
 Each test comes with at least two files which are described below.

-### *.test.dasm
+### *.test

 These contain the actual test code that should be executed.
 Just like the dcpu-pp pre-processor, this tool automatically resolves references to external labels.
 In principle, one should use these test files to test the behaviour of one and only one function.

-For example: `lib/string/memchr.test.dasm` runs various tests to probe the behaviour of the `memchr` function.
-It pushes in a set of values through CPU registers, calls `memchr` and then stops the test.
+For example: `lib/string/memchr.test` runs various tests to probe the behaviour of the `memchr` function.
+It pushes in a set of values through CPU registers, calls `memchr` and then performs the unit test.

-This tool will then take all current register contents and write them to an output buffer.
-Once all tests in this file are finished, the tool compares the output buffer with the one defined in `memchar.cmp`.
-If they are identical, it means the tests were all successful.

-If there are differences, it means something went wrong.
-The tool will then spit out a warning message, telling you which test went wrong.

 Any additional data that is required by the tests, can be defined at the end of the source file.
-With the exception of the `test` instruction, the entire `*.test.dasm` file is a valid DASM source file.
+With the exception of the `test` instruction, the entire `*.test` file is a valid DASM source file.

 ### *.cmp